jguo13/Wikipedia_API/Wikipedia_API_Profile.md

 5. I looked up an earthquake coordinate, and found that wikipedia could return results that are very closely related to that region.
 For example, when I gave it the coordinates of an earthquake in southern california, it returned three results all related to La Panza, California, which is where the earthquake happened.
 From these results I was able to realize that there is actually a canyon there (one of the results is "La Panza Canyon"), implying that this could be on top of a major fault line.
 6. I ran into some issues trying to understand what some of the parameters of the functions did, for example it wasn't very clear to me what the maximum return results could be set as, and the python wikipedia page library was a little lacking in those details.
 But, I realized that it was really just a wrapper for the rest apis so I found the answers I couldn't on the python documentation page on the original wikipedia api page.
 5. Finally I settled on saving the final output as a csv, and chose to do a quick conversion to a pandas dataframe to do so since a csv would be easy to read and open and manipulate for a journalist.
+6. As a last additional step, I also translated all three python queries into regular REST api queries, allowing for easier debugging of search parameters in a browser window.